I spent the last day of Western Civilization addressing the very phenomenon that caused our collective downfall: email.

 But we need not accept Email defeat.
 We can resist the Email onslaught, and even bend Email to our will.

 We can wrestle Email to the ground with mail rules, and reclaim our time and attention.
+We can get a safer and reliable email hosting uk provider.

 We can use encryption to secure the messages that Email (or the NSA, or Mother Russia) might choose to turn against us.